-This project is constantly growing and changing, as is the humanitarian crisis on the U.S.-Mexico Border.
-We see the project not just as a direct service project, but one that focuses on providing tools and resources to help people searching for their loved ones.
-The project is also a community organizing project, and one that uses the experiences we have through the work to educate, expose and create change.
+Over time this project grew and changed with the humanitarian crisis on the U.S.-Mexico Border.
+We saw this project as not just a direct service project, but one that focused on providing tools and resources to help people searching for their loved ones.
+Even as we discontinue the hotline, we still see this transition as an important opportunity to share the resources and experiences we have gained over the years.
+The project has also been and through the transition still will be a community organizing project, and one that uses the experiences we have through the work to educate, expose and create change.

 - Remembering the Dead